Prometheus-X-association/3videnz-siwed-react/README.md

 #### Verified identity

-Eventually the library will check ownership and return the content of the verified identity NFT in Prometheus-X smart-contracts.
+Eventually 3videnz Sign-in with Ethereum DID will check ownership and return the content of the verified identity NFT in Prometheus-X smart-contracts.
 In the meantime, the returned value can be mocked using a temporary configuration:

 ```javascript
 import { defineConfig } from '3videnz-siwed-react'